 Here we define the navigation and it’s root.
-Also, as we have a side menu, here is where we should place it’s layout.
+Also, as we have a side menu, here we should place it’s layout.

 This file includes the main angular two modules (NgModule) of our app.
 It’s also the place where we should declare the vast majority of our dependencies, such as pages, custom components, services, etc.

 This is the main entry point for our app sass files/styles.
 Here you should include your app shared imports and global sass you may use and apply globally.
-Additionally, this file can also be used as an entry point to import other Sass files that needs to be present in the output CSS.
+Additionally, this file can also be used as an entry point to import other Sass files to be included in the output CSS.

 These are ionic auto-generated files, and they take care of the bootstrapping of app.

-Each page has it’s folder.
-And within that folder you will find every related file for that page.
-This includes the html for the layout, sass for the customise layout on top of our styles.
+Each page has it’s a folder.
+And within that folder, you will find every related file for that page.
+This includes the HTML for the layout, sass for the customize layout on top of our styles.

 All the layout for the page.
-Everything we do is crafted using cutting edge techniques and technologies and we always code towards customizability and ease of use.
-We also make use of the awesome ionic 3 components.
+Everything we do is crafted using cutting edge techniques and technologies, and we always code towards customizability and ease of use.
+We also make use of the impressive ionic three components.

-This app structure makes it easy for you to know and centralize in one place where you should change the stuff.
-For each layout, we create one SCSS file that can be found in cart.css.
-If you feel like doing changes on top of our design, you can write down your code inside these files.
+This app structure makes it easy for you to know and centralize in one place where you should change stuff.
+For each layout, we create their SCSS file that you can find like cart.css.
+If you wish to do changes on top of our design, you can write down your code inside this file.

-Each pages consists of own modules and their library .
+Each pages has own modules and their library we need to use.

-It contains all the functionality and interactions of the page where the view logic should go.
+Here it contains all the functionality and interactions of the page and where the view logic should go.

-Here you will find all the variables, mixins, shared styles, etc. that makes this app template so customisable and extendable.
+Here you will find all the variables, mixins, shared styles, etc. that makes this app template so customizable and extendable.

-Maybe you don’t know Sass, in short, is a super set of CSS that will ease and speeds up your development cycles incredibly.
+Maybe you don’t know Sass, in short, is a superset of CSS that will ease and speed your development cycles incredibly.

 This is the predefined ionic file where you should include all the variables you may use in your app.
-In our case, we defined all the colours used within the app is easy to change variables so you can play around and try different colour schemes.
+In our case, we defined all the colors used within the app is easy to change variables so you can play around and try different color schemes.

-You can also customise remaining variable as well and play around colour combination.
+You can also customize remaining variable as well and play around color combination.